szwiep/py_SBeLT/paper/paper.md

 conditions [@Furb:2016], where transport rates are low to moderate, interactions between two or more moving particles are rare, and a relatively small fraction of particles on the bed surface participate in transport [@Ancey:2010; @Roseberry:2012; @Fathel:2015; @Wu:2019].
-For example, laboratory experiments using a downstream light table counting device and conducted at roughly twice the threshold for particle motion involve the transport of less than approximately 12% of particles on the upstream bed surface [@Chartrand:2017].
+For example, laboratory experiments using a downstream light table counting device and conducted at roughly twice the shear stress threshold for particle motion involve the transport of less than approximately 12% of particles on the upstream bed surface [@Chartrand:2017].
 This result highlights that the flux measured across a boundary or within an area of bed surface is directly linked to the motions of individual particles arriving from upstream locations [@Furbish:2012].